 Builders and developers are always looking for cheaper building materials that can do the same job as the materials they have been using for years.
 Using different, less expensive, materials saves builders and homeowners’ money.
 However, if new building products are rushed to the market without adequate laboratory analysis, field testing, and/or quality control, then homeowners end up paying the price.

-Burg Simpson attorney at law is a leading construction defect litigation law firm.
-Four of our attorneys are AV® Peer Review Rated,* and all of our attorneys have extensive experience handling a variety of construction cases related to building material defects.
+Burg Simpson is a leading construction defect litigation law firm.
+The Burg Simpson construction defect attorneys have extensive experience handling a variety of construction cases related to building material defects.

 Our construction defect attorneys are results-oriented.
-We’re focused on getting the results you need in a cost-effective, efficient manner.
+We are focused on getting the results you need in a cost-effective, efficient manner.
 Our goal is always to ensure that you have the home you were promised, as soon as possible.

 Building material defects can be traced to a lack of testing, errors in the manufacturing process, improper construction methods or application, or a failure to properly consider the interaction of the components and materials with the environment.
 Regardless of the source of the product failure, we have the experience and resources necessary to effectively handle any claim related to defective building materials.
 Call the Denver construction defect attorneys at Burg Simpson at 303-792-5595 so we can go over your case details with you.